-Echeveria 'Sagitta' is a charming, rosette-forming succulent, up to 8 inches (20 cm) tall, with attractive, grey-green leaves with red margins and tips.
-The rosettes are up to 6 inches (15 cm) in diameter.
-The flowers are yellow and appear on tall stems.
+Echeveria 'Sagitta' is a charming small succulent that forms rosettes of pointed, grey-green leaves with red margins and tips.
+The rosettes can grow up to 6 inches (15 cm) in diameter.
+The leaves are covered with a fine, waxy bloom.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).